José Luis Elejalde

-José Luis Elejalde Gorostiza (14 January 1951 – 18 February 2018) was a Cuban former footballer who competed in the 1976 Summer Olympics.
+José Luis Elejalde Gorostiza (14 January 1951 – 18 February 2018) was a Cuban footballer who competed in the 1976 Summer Olympics.
 He died on 18 February 2018 at the age of 67.

 Club career

 Nicknamed el Caballo (the Horse), Elejalde played in midfield for La Habana.

 International career

 He represented his country in 3 FIFA World Cup qualifying matches and played two games at the 1976 Summer Olympics.